Another Apple Cup, another defensive coup for the Huskies and Jimmy Lake’s defense

 Lake, who has been prone to pop off in the wake of past routs of the Cougars, was not made available after the game.
 But the stat sheet spoke eloquently on his behalf.
 The Cougars, averaging 41.5 points per game, managed nearly 30 fewer in their 31-13 loss.
 That’s after scoring 15, 14, 17, 10, 13 and 17 in previous Apple Cups against the Lake-Pete Kwiatkowski defenses.

 One of these years, you’d expect WSU coach Mike Leach to come up with a new wrinkle for this matchup.
 But the Cougars threw out roughly the same game plan as always.
 Doing the same thing over and over again while expecting a different result is not the definition of insanity, contrary to a quote that Einstein probably never actually said.
-But it is the definition of this losing Apple Cup strategy.
+But it is the definition of a losing Apple Cup strategy.

 Asked if the Cougars did anything different this year, junior defensive back Elijah Molden replied, “No, not really.
 They haven’t switched up their plays, so we keep running the same stuff.”